Tennessee Negligence Lawyer

 Do I Need a Tennessee Negligence Attorney?

 If you think that you or a loved one were injured as the result of someone else’s negligence, you may be in a lot of pain, unable to work and earn a living, and wondering how to pay your medical bills.
-You deserve the opportunity to fully understand all your options for seeking compensation so you can decide what’s best for you.
+You deserve the opportunity to fully understand all your options for seeking compensation so you can decide what’s right for you.

 Don’t wait – call Ali Awad for a free, no-obligation consultation of your claim.
 The CEO lawyer and his team work using a contingency basis.